-Those of us with stubby, stick-straight, or super-thin lashes consider lash extensions the best beauty invention since, well, mascara.
-The perfect option for those too impatient for Latisse, or too busy conquering the world to carefully swipe on three coats of mascara every morning, an hour-long session with a lash extension specialist will leave you with full, fluttery, sky-scraping lashes (or more a more natural-looking effect, depending on what you prefer).
+Those of us with stubby, stick-straight, or super-thin lashes consider eyelash extensions the best beauty invention since, well, mascara.
+The perfect option for those too impatient for Latisse or too busy conquering the world to carefully swipe on three coats of mascara every morning, a 2-hour-long session with a lash extension specialist will leave you with full, fluttery, sky-scraping lashes (or a more natural-looking effect, depending on what you prefer).
 But—as with all good things—your (faux) fringe must eventually come to an end.
-We spoke with lash extension expert, Gina Bisignano, and asked her if there was anything we could do to make our extensions last just a little bit longer between touch-ups.
-Turns out, she has lots of tips.

 Your super-rich night cream may help you wake up with a plump complexion, but it’s not doing your lash extensions any favors.
 “Avoid your eye area if you must use heavy night creams,” Bisignano says.
 “The oils from the cream will break up the glue and cause your lashes to fall out prematurely.”

-In general, Bisignano says to try to avoid touching your eye area at all costs.
-If you must remove your eye makeup, she recommends using a mild, low-alkaline soap, like Cetaphil ($11) and to always, always use an oil-free makeup remover.
+In general, Bisignano says one important key for eyelash extension maintenance is to avoid touching your eye area.
+If you must remove your eye makeup, she recommends using a mild, low-alkaline soap and to always, always use an oil-free makeup remover like the pick below from Cetaphil.
 “After your shower, you can blow-dry your lashes on the lightest, coolest setting,” she says.
 “Then just brush them down and out—very lightly and without too much pressure—which will help them grow in the same direction.”

 By that same token, Gafni says to stay away from thick creams near your eyes.
 "Even if you’re careful not to apply it near your eyes, creams can ride up (or down) into your eye area and loosen up your lash extension," Gafni says.